 Welcome!
 Nestled in the North Central Castle Hills area of San Antonio, we provide care for pets in Castle Hills, Shavano Park and San Antonio.

 We welcome you to VCA Castle Hills Companion Animal Hospital where we care about you and your pets, and will help you take the best care possible of your lovable companions.
-Our Veterinarians: Dr. Sue Schwab, Dr. Cecilia Guerrero and Dr. Manju Nanjappa, are knowledgeable, skilled veterinarians who are kind and compassionate individuals.
+Our Veterinarians, Dr. Cecilia Guerrero and Dr. Cinderella Wood, are knowledgeable, skilled veterinarians who are kind and compassionate individuals.
 Along with our friendly client service representatives and our well trained patient care team, we will provide exceptional service to you and your pets.
 As part of the local community, we are here to serve you.

 The American Animal Hospital Association (AAHA) sets the standard for quality veterinary care for companion animals.
 As an accredited hospital, we voluntarily uphold the Association's high standards in 18 different areas and are routinely evaluated on over 900 different standards of veterinary care.
 Not all animal hospitals are accredited, and we are proud to be amongst only 12-15% of veterinary hospitals that hold this honor.